 Less metaphorically, the reader implicitly builds a parse tree as he reads a sentence.
 Sometimes there is ambiguity as to the intended (“correct”) parse tree before the sentence has been completely read.
 (If there is ambiguity even after the entire sentence is read, we say the sentence is ambiguous.
 A classic example is: “They are flying airplanes.”
 Are “they” pilots or airplanes?
 The ambiguity is sometimes cleared up by the context in which the sentence appears.)
 If the ambiguity persists for only a few words, the reader usually rejects incorrect parsings and continues with the proper one without any awareness of the mental processes at work.
 The longer the ambiguity persists, the more likely the reader is to notice the problem and to need to reread some or all of the sentence to choose the most likely interpretation.
-The reader usually begins rereading not because he does not know how to choose between interpretations, but because he earlier settled on the wrong one, and he discovers that that interpretation is not viable.
+The reader usually begins rereading not out of an inability to choose between interpretations but, having chosen the wrong one, discovers that that interpretation is not viable.

-In the case of Vidal’s sentence, the reader encounters a problem when he reaches “Adams,” which raises the question whether “before” is an adverb or a subordinating conjunction.
+In the case of Vidal’s sentence, the reader encounters a problem upon reaching “Adams,” which raises the question whether “before” is an adverb or a subordinating conjunction.
 A comma after “before” would signal that the sentence begins with an adverbial phrase, with “Adams” beginning the main clause.
-The lack of a comma makes the function of “before” unclear, but the reader is likely to play the odds, assume that the absence of the comma is significant, and erroneously conclude that he is in the middle of a subordinate clause.
+The lack of a comma makes the function of “before” unclear, but the reader is likely to play the odds, assume that the absence of the comma is significant, and erroneously anticipate a main clause later in the sentence.
 Knowing that the author of the sentence uses commas sparingly is not of much help, unfortunately; the absence of a guidepost is only significant if one knows that guideposts are invariably provided when needed.

 What are the relevant punctuation rules, anyway?
-My edition of The Chicago Manual of Style (the 14th—the 15th edition will be out in a few weeks) advises that introductory adverbial phrases are “frequently” followed by a comma.
-Short introductory phrases “usually” do not require a comma “unless misreading is likely.”
+My 16th edition of The Chicago Manual of Style advises that introductory adverbial phrases are “often” followed by a comma, which may be omitted if misreading is unlikely.
+Short introductory phrases “are less likely to merit a comma than longer ones.”
+(The 17th edition offers similar guidance but seems more tolerant of omitting the comma if misreading is unlikely.)
 Misreading is highly likely in the case of the sentence from Burr.
 There is an exception, by the way, for phrases that immediately precede the verbs they modify, as in: “In the street stood a large dog.”

 Personally, I almost always insert a comma after introductory adverbial phrases, a policy that removes the guesswork on my part and costs but a keystroke.
 The argument for omitting commas whenever possible is, I presume, that they needlessly slow the reader.